Metastable phase separation and information retrieval in multicomponent mixtures: Metastable phase separation in binary mixtures

 Figure~\ref{fig:sim_quartic} shows the dynamics of phase separation for a fixed value of the interaction parameter $c$.
 In Panels A and B, the liquid mixture is initially prepared into a homogeneous state with some spatial white noise.
 For such general initial conditions the system relaxes towards a phase separated state that is metastable and not globally stable.
 In Panel A, with high solute volume fraction, the phase separated state belongs to family III; and in Panel B, with low solute volume fraction, the system relaxes towards a phase separated state of family II.
 Note that in both cases the thermodynamic equilibrium is a phase separated state of family I.

-Panel C shows an example of an initial state that relaxes towards the equilibrium phase separated state, which is a state of family I. Note that the initial condition is a specific one for which the solute is concentrated in two regions.
+Panel C shows an example of an initial state that relaxes towards the equilibrium phase separated state, which is a state of family I. Note that the initial condition is a specific one for which the solute is concentrated in one region.
 The transient dynamics is interesting.
 Initially, different spatial regions of the liquid mixture appear to evolve towards phase separated states in the families II and III.
 However, ultimately the regions of intermediate volume fraction shrink, and the system reaches a phase separated state that is a global free energy minimum.

 To conclude, we have shown the emergence of metastable phase separation in a simple model of a binary mixture with a quartic interaction energy.
-Surprisingly, the numerical results in Fig.~\ref{fig:sim_quartic} indicate that metastable phase separated states are easier to retrieve than the global equilibrium state.
-This example thus shows the relevance of metastable phase separated states.
+The numerical results in Fig.~\ref{fig:sim_quartic} indicate that metastable phase separated states are easier to access than the global equilibrium state.
+This example thus shows the relevance of metastable phase separated states, in accordance with previous studies~\cite{Cahn1969, Olmsted1998, Evans1997, Cheng2008}.
 This phenomenology is similar to the one observed in in-vitro experiments with prion-like proteins~\cite{patel2015liquid, lin2015formation, das2025tunable, michaels2023amyloid}, and we elaborate on this in the discussion further.